 It comes as no surprise that when you eliminate certain food groups, you are eliminating certain nutrients such as carbs and fats.
 All nutrients play a vital role in your normal bodily functions.
 Therefore, when you eliminate them completely from your diet, you are jeopardizing your health and the way in which your body will properly function.

 When you step on the scale after a few days of your fad dieting and you notice the number go down, you have a euphoric feeling!
 However, that difference is, most often, just water weight.
 And although you may lose “actual” pounds in the short term, this will be hard to maintain once you reintroduce normal foods into your diet again.
 And with a slower metabolic rate as a result of your dieting, you will likely gain all the weight back (plus some)!

-Effects of fad dieting that produce a short term effect include dehydration, acne, depression, irregular bowel movements, and fatigue.
-You may notice as you begin to significantly cut calories, you will feel less motivated to take those flight of stairs, you will hit that 3 PM slump, and you will be less likely to engage in physical activity.
+Effects of fad dieting that produce a short-term effect include dehydration, acne, depression, irregular bowel movements, and fatigue.
+You may notice as you begin to significantly cut calories, you will feel less motivated to take those flights of stairs, you will hit that 3 PM slump, and you will be less likely to engage in physical activity.
 Also, you may notice constipation.

 So now do you understand why we say to steer clear of fad diets?
 The best way to have sustained weight loss is to make a committed and life-long change in your diet and exercise habits.
 Remember, everything is in moderation.